 - Workshop on Chinese Legal Reform

 - YLS Today

 At Yale Law School, we are looking for a talented, diverse, and exciting group of students.
 In order to find them, we take all the information available to us into account.
 This means that no one factor, such as grades or LSAT scores, will be dispositive.
 We consider everything—including your essays, recommendations, activities, awards, work experience, and background.

-Each application file is first reviewed by the Dean of Admissions.
-The strongest files are either directly admitted or considered by at least three faculty file readers.
+Each application file is first reviewed by the Admissions team.
+The strongest files are either directly admitted or additionally considered by at least three faculty file readers.
 Faculty reviewers rate files based on their own criteria, and the relative weight to be given to various factors (such as academic record, essays, recommendation letters, personal or work experience) is within each file reader's discretion.
 On the basis of the faculty ratings, we admit candidates and establish a waiting list.